ibis-project/ibis/docs/how_to/duckdb_register.md

-# How to Use `register` to load external data files with the DuckDB backend
+# Load external data files with the DuckDB backend

 <!-- prettier-ignore-start -->
 Here we use the `register` method to load external data files and join them.